GoblinArchives/LiminalHorror/SRD.md

 ### Retreat
 Escaping a doomed situation requires a successful DEX save and a safe destination in order to get away.
 Safely retreating is a victory in its own way.

-### Critical Damage
+### Critical Damage = Wounds
-If damage brings a target’s HP below zero, their STR is decreased by the amount remaining.
-They must then make a STR save to avoid taking **critical damage**.
+Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
+They must then make a STR Save to avoid Critical Damage.
+If an Investigator fails their STR Save they suffer a Wound from the Wounds table (p.
+19).
+Wounds fill an Inventory Slot.
-<br>Suffering critical damage disables the victim.
-All they can do is crawl and grasp for life.
-Aid and rest required to persevere or they will die in the hour.
+NPCs may receive narrative Wounds, but failing a Critical Damage Save takes them out of combat.

 ### Critical Stress = Fallout
 **Stress** that reduces a target's HP below zero decreases a target's CTRL by the amount remaining.
 They must then make a CTRL save to avoid **Critical Stress**.